 Ending any brushing session with a good mouthwash or rinse helps fight off lingering bacteria.
 Once again, it’s important to check for the ADA seal before choosing a brand.
 Most mouthwashes use alcohol to kill off bacteria.
 Alcohol-free mouthwashes can be found with specially marked labels for kids.
 Children under the age of six should avoid these products, as kids are more likely to swallow the liquid.

 Specialty rinses are made for people who suffer from ongoing dry mouth.
 Also known as cottonmouth, this feeling is brought on by a lack of saliva production.
 It can be caused by the use of certain medications, trauma to the head or neck, or cigarette smoking, among other things.
 If you suffer from dry mouth, contact your dental professional.
 He or she may recommend an artificial saliva product.
 These usually come in the form of lubricating rinses that can be used daily.

-Keep your mouth healthy—use APA approved products, brush at least twice daily, and floss once a day for a beautiful smile that will last a lifetime.
+Keep your mouth healthy—use APA approved products, book an appointment with dentists that offers dental implants, brush at least twice daily, floss once a day, and schedule an appointment with your general dentist for a beautiful smile that will last a lifetime.

 - Posted by admin